fsi-open/admin-bundle/Resources/doc/admin_element.md

 # Admin elements

-Admin panel is build from admin elements.
-Admin element is nothing more that object that allows you to modify your website resources.
+The panel is created by defining admin elements.
+An element is nothing more than an object that allows for modification and/or display of your website resources.

-Admin elements have different types, at the moment you can choose from
+Currently there are many different types of elements available and you can choose from:

 * [Doctrine CRUD (Create Read Update Delete)](admin_element_crud.md)
 * [Doctrine List](admin_element_list.md)